Dragon-Wonder/Experimental-Platformer-AI/README.md

 We are always open to people contributing to the project by giving suggestions, or helping us with improvements.

-If you have any questions or a suggestions or improvement please feel free to leave it as an issue in [this tab] (https://github.com/Dragon-Wonder/Experimental-Platformer-AI/issues).
+If you have any questions or a suggestions or improvement please feel free to leave it as an issue in [this tab](https://github.com/Dragon-Wonder/Experimental-Platformer-AI/issues).

 ## Building the Project